ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_ena_runs_SOP.md

     ]
     ```

-   Update script to have a jwt token from the Ingest UI then run the following:
+   Update clear_run_accession_from_files.py to have a jwt token from the Ingest UI then run the following:
     ```
     python clear_run_accession_from_files.py <submission-uuid>
     ```

 4. Download all files from Ingest / Terra upload area to any directory inside `/nfs/production/hca/` in the EBI cluster.
+   [gsutil](https://cloud.google.com/storage/docs/downloading-objects) can be used for downloading the files
    The files may also be in the hca-util upload area but we should make sure they're valid.
 Using Ingest/Terra upload area means the files have already been validated before.
    Please prefer downloading the Terra upload area as downloading from Ingest upload area will incur cost to our AWS account.